gvwilson/sensibleadventures/nardica/nardica.md

 or if he really could hear flaws too fine for eyes to see.

 He handed the rod back to her.
-"Bend her straight, she'll just bend bent again," he pronounced.
+"She'll be right enough once she's straightened," he pronounced.
-"What she needs is replacing."
+"But it's going to cost you."

 The tension eased out of Iffy's shoulders.
-Mister Mishra didn't bargain unless he'd already decided that he was going to say 'yes'.
+Mister Mishra didn't bargain unless he'd already decided that he was going to say "yes".
 Now it was just a matter of price.

 In the end,